-Classroom work missed because of an absence can be made up through arrangement with the Instructor and the Registrar or School Director.
+Classroom work missed because of an absence can be made up through arrangements with the Instructor and the Registrar or School Director.
 The student is responsible for initiating any request to make up work missed because of class absence.
 Make-up work, however, does not remove an absence.
-Absences exceeding more than 15% of instructional hours, within that module, must be made up in supervised work, documented by faculty / instructor in order for the student to receive credit.
-Makeup hours must be completed in a one week turnaround time of the recorded absence.
-Failure to make up the missed hours of attendance in the mandatory time frame my result in a negative impact on the students financial aid and may extend the students graduation date or lower your attendance grade.
+Absences exceeding more than 10% of instructional hours, within that module, must be made up in supervised work, documented by faculty / instructor in order for the student to receive credit.
+Makeup hours must be completed prior to the completion of the module that the absence was recorded in.
+Failure to make up the missed hours of attendance in the mandatory time frame my result in a negative impact on the student's financial aid and may extend the students graduation date or lower your attendance grade.
 Attendance at make-up sessions will be permanently recorded in the students' attendance ledger which is maintained by the instructor.